 I recently got an air fryer.
 For a few years I have been intrigued by the idea of one but never took the leap- until about a month ago.
 And I am SO glad I finally bought one!

 Turns out, not many people have them/know much about them….from what I have gathered from social media.
 I recieved so many questions about the air fryer and a lot of people wanted to order one too!
+These people should really check out the good selection of air fryers for all prices online if they’re interested in cooking this way.
 I answered so many DM’s from strangers and texts from friends about my recent purchase…it seems like everyone is as intrigued as I was!

 So, I thought it would be a great idea to write a blog post dedicated to the air fryer, give you my thorough review, share the make and model I got and give you a favorite super easy recipe.

 First of all, the air fryer does not make food taste deep fried.
 I know, kind of a disappointment.
 When I hear “fryer” I think fried chicken and french fries…but this machine won’t deliver the same thing a deep fryer does…there’s really no way to replicate a deep fry without deep frying, know what I mean?
 So as long as you know that ahead of time, you’ll be fine!

 But here is some good news: the air fryer cooks food SO well, so fast and crisps it all up.
 It’s kind of like a super fancy convection oven taken up a few notches- it cooks food fast and makes everything soft on the inside and very crispy on the outside…it makes everything delicious!
 So making “fries” in it won’t yield you McDconald’s fries….BUT it will give you the crispiest “healthy” fries around.